wtesler/cranny/README.md

 Endpoint functionality is constructed through higher-order functions.

-`post.js` and `get.js` are examples of higher-order functions which are derived from `endpoint.js` but handle specific aspects of the corresponding RESTful call.
+`rest.js` is an example of higher-order functions which are derived from `endpoint.js` but handle specific aspects of the corresponding RESTful call.